 This 7-hour Birth skills workshop runs over 2 days and is designed for you (and your partner / birth team) to have to some real skills in supporting you through labour.
 We focus on your incredible birthing body, caring for your body through labour and birth and practical skills to make giving birth easier.

-We also have the very experienced Alicia Davidson, a midwife, lactation consultant and parent, from MumsMilk to come and talk about skills to set you up for breastfeeding success.
-Alicia will discuss the practicalities like positioning for effective breastfeeding and skin to skin cuddling benefits.
+We also have the very experienced Joelleen Winduss Paye, a holistic Lactation Consultant, Midwife, Naturopath & Educator, from JWP, a holistic breastfeeding service, to come and talk about skills to set you up for breastfeeding success.
+Joelleen will discuss the practicalities like positioning for effective breastfeeding and skin to skin cuddling benefits.
 Also the idea of mentally preparing for this new skill and commitment of feeding your baby, in a similar way your are preparing for your labour and birth.

 We will cover other practical skills for labour which include: